 Hello and welcome to Cornell Primary Care!
 I grew up an hour and a half outside of San Francisco in Gilroy- the garlic capital of the world!
 I attended University of California, Berkeley for undergrad, where I majored in Integrative Biology and minored in Anthropology.
 After college, I taught middle school science in San Jose, California through Teach for America.
 After teaching, I spent two years conducting qualitative and qualitative research at the San Francisco VA Medical Center.
 Hearing the stories and wisdom of study participants sealed the deal on a career in medicine for me.
-I attended the University of California, San Francisco for medical school, and was drawn to the Cornell Primary Care program for residency, both because it is located in vibrant NYC, and because within minutes of meeting the program directors and current residents I felt the sense of community and support that characterizes the Cornell Primary Care program.
-In my future career, I hope to work with underserved populations and be involved with medical education.
-Clinically, I am broadly interested in addiction medicine, pain and symptom management, and the management of chronic diseases.
-Outside of medicine, I love discovering new coffee shops, bookstores, thrift shops, and parks (my favorite isn't actually Central Park!) on long walks around the city.
+I attended the University of California, San Francisco for medical school, and was drawn to the Cornell Primary Care program for residency, both because it is located in vibrant New York City, and because within minutes of meeting the program directors and current residents I felt the sense of community and support that I was looking for in a residency program.
+I am interested in infectious diseases and hope to be involved in medical education in my career.
+Outside of medicine, I love discovering new coffee shops, bookstores, yoga studios, and parks on long walks around the city.
 I look forward to meeting you and welcoming you to the Cornell Primary Care program!

 Hi!
-I'm Jared--I'm from Long Island, NY, and I'm thrilled with the opportunity to train here at NYP-Cornell.
-I studied engineering, medicine, and public health down at the University of Miami, and I hope to combine these disciplines to improve patient care in my career as a physician.
+I'm Jared!
+I'm from Long Island, NY, and I'm thrilled with the opportunity to train here at Weill Cornell.
+I studied engineering, medicine, and public health down at the University of Miami, and hope to combine these disciplines to improve patient care in my career as a physician.
 I believe that improvements in medical technologies, like telemedicine, mobile health, and electronic medical records, have the ability to target the upstream determinants of health and reduce disparities in care delivery.
 I ranked Cornell's Primary Care program at the top of my list because of the dedicated mentorship, structured project opportunities, and small-group feel (with an awesome group of people!) within our large academic medical center.
-On my time off, I'll be watching my teams lose at a Mets or Jets game, hanging out with my family and friends doing things in the city, or flying down to south Florida to play 18 holes.
+On my time off, I'll be watching my teams lose at a Mets or Jets game, hanging out with my family and friends doing things in New York City, or flying down to south Florida to play 18 holes.